Skip to content

 Using a text editor and editing locally

 More experienced coders can git clone the repo and make changes offline on their local machine before pushing to the remote to either the rcpch organisation's remote, or their own fork.
-This allows you to run Material for MkDocs locally and preview the site as it will appear when pushed to live.
+This allows you to run Zensical locally and preview the site as it will appear when pushed to live.

 (Mac / Linux) Setting up a development environment